RutikYerunkar/AgentEval/README.md

 The **judge model and the system under test are separate concerns**.

 AgentEval never assumes that the model used to generate/evaluate tests is the same model powering the target application.
-The target is accessed through a service adapter, while evaluation intelligence comes through a provider-agnostic LLM client.
+The target is accessed through a service adapter, while evaluation intelligence comes through a provider agnostic LLM client.

 That separation makes the harness useful for evaluating: